-- B. IMPROPER DOUBLE ENTRY: The act of an improper re-entry is handled as protest by the offended team.
+B. IMPROPER RE-ENTRY: The act of an improper re-entry is handled as a protest by the offended team.
 Improper re-entry is a violation after a pitch is made.
-Example of an improper re-entry is: - a.
-Starter who re-enters in an incorrect batting position.
+Examples of improper re-entry are:

+- 1. Starter who re-enters in an incorrect batting position.

+- 2. Starter who re-enters a second time.

+- 3. A substitute who re-enters the game.

 EFFECT Sec.
+5.B.

-5.a. - i.
-If an improper re-entry is discovered by the defense while the player is playing offensively, the following penalties will be enforced: - 1.
-If the improper re-entry is discovered while he is at bat, player is ejected and a proper substitute assumes any accumulated balls and strikes. - 2.
-If the improper re-entry is discovered after he has completed his time at bat, but before a pitch has been made to a succeeding batter, he is called out, and the player is ejected from the game.
-All base runners, if they have advanced, must return to the base occupied at the time the improper re-entry took a position in the batter's box. - 3.
-If the improper re-entry is not discovered until a pitch is made to the next batter or the improper re-entry enters as a substitute runner, the player is ejected.
-All play that occurred while the improper re-entry was in the game will stand. - ii.
-If an improper re-entry is discovered by the offense while the player is playing defensively, the following penalties will be enforced: - 1.
-If the improper re-entry is discovered after he makes a play on a fair, batted ball (catch or throw) or a play on a foul fly ball before the next pitch, revert back to the previous pitch, the batter and each base runner are advanced one base.
-The improper player is ejected. - 2.
-If the improper re-entry is discovered after a pitch, which did not result in a batted ball on which the improper player made a play, the improper player is ejected (this includes the pitcher).
+1. If an improper re-entry is discovered by the defense while the player is playing offensively, the following penalties will be enforced:

+A. If the improper re-entry is discovered while he is at bat, player is ejected and a proper substitute assumes any accumulated balls and strikes.

+B. If the improper re-entry is discovered after he has completed his time at bat, but before a pitch has been made to a succeeding batter, he is called out, and the player is ejected from the game.
+All base runners, if they have advanced, must return to the base occupied at the time the improper re-entry took a position in the batter's box.

+C. If the improper re-entry is not discovered until a pitch is made to the next batter or the improper re-entry enters as a substitute runner, the player is ejected.
+All play that occurred while the improper re-entry was in the game will stand.

+2. If an improper re-entry is discovered by the offense while the player is playing defensively, the following penalties will be enforced:

+A. If the improper re-entry is discovered after he makes a play on a fair-batted ball (catch or throw) or a play on a foul fly ball before the next pitch, revert back to the previous pitch, the batter and each base runner are advanced one base.
+The improper player is ejected.

+B. If the improper re-entry is discovered after a pitch, which did not result in a batted ball on which the improper player made a play, the improper player is ejected (this includes the pitcher).

 Sec.
-6. EXTRA HITTER (E.H.) rule can be used in the entire program.
-A Team may insert an extra hitter (1) or hitters (2) into its lineup.
+6. ADDITIONAL HITTER (A.H.) rule can be used in the entire program.
+A team may insert an additional hitter (1) or hitters (2) into its lineup.
 The batting order must remain constant; however, any 10 of the 11 or 12 players can take a defensive position throughout the game.
-If an E.H. is used, the team must finish with no more than one less player than they originally started with or the game is forfeited.
-In the Co-Ed Program when the E.H. is used, a Male and Female E.H. must be used.
+If an A.H. is used, the team must finish with 11 or 12 players depending on if a team uses 1 or 2 additional hitters or the game is forfeited unless the program uses the shorthanded rule.
+In the Mixed Program when the A.H. is used a Male and Female A.H. must be used.
 If an additional hitter or hitters is inserted into the lineup after the game has started the player or players will be ejected.
+Note: The Men's Major, Men's AA and Men's A Programs are not allowed more than one A.H.